mcm4628/extfamily_institutionalization/README.txt

 	To generate a report with information on missing data, run missing_analysis.do To see our comparison of our transitively-derived relationships with relationships reported in the Wave 2 relationships matrix, run relationship_matrix

+Part 4.
+Create tables and supplementary analsyses

+	To create table 1, run Table1.do.
+To create table 2, run Table2.do
+	The figures are based on data in the tables.

+	To generate a report with information on missing data, run missing_analysis.do To see our comparison of our transitively-derived relationships with relationships reported in the Wave 2 relationships matrix, run relationship_matrix

+Part 5.
+A map of all do files and associated data

+	Setup

+	README.CHILDHH -- this file
+	setup_childhh_environment
+	setup_XXXX -- your setup file that is called by setup_childhh_envirnoment

+	do_and_log -- a file that automatically initiates a log file that records settings and execution of code childhh_prolog -- do_and_log calls this file that begins the log file and records settings when code begins childhh_epilog -- do_and_log calls this file that records settings when code ends and closes log

+	Create core datafiles

+	do_childrens_household_core.do
+		project_macros.do
+		merge_waves.do 			   	--> allwaves.dta

+		make_auxiliary_datasets.do 	--> shhadid_members.dta
+									--> ssuid_members_wide.dta
+									--> person_pdemo.dta
+									--> partner_of_ref_person_long.dta
+			make_aux_refperson.do  	--> ref_person_long
+									--> ref_person_wide

+		convert_to_wide.do	   		-->person_wide
+		normalize_ages		   		-->person_wide_adjusted_ages
+									-->demo_wide.dta
+									-->demo_long_all
+									-->demo_long_interviews
+		compute_base_relationships 	--> relationships_tc0_wide
+			relationship_label.do

+		compute_secondary_relationships.do
+									--> relationship_pairs_bywave

+		create_comp_change		   	--> comp_change.dta

+		create_hh_change		   	--> hh_change.dta

+		create_changer_rels		   	--> changer_rels
+			simple_rel_label.do

+		create_HHchangeWithRelationships
+									--> HHchangeWithRelationships

+		create_HHComp_asis		   	--> HHComp_asis

+	Analysis
+		Table1.do						--> Table1a.docx
+										--> Table1b.csv

+		Table2.do
+			HHchange_table				--> HHChange.xlsx
+			Compchange_table			--> CompChangeType.xlsx
+			addrchange_table		modifies HHChange.xlsx

+		missing_analysis.do
+			short_transitions.do

+		relationship_matrix.do